 What has remained misunderstood in #AidToo movement is that, disproportionately, male humanitarians confer on each other positions of significance they are rarely qualified for in order to use these positions to prey on vulnerable children and women.
 The influential, lucrative positions and lack of oversight are not random occurrences.
 These are intentional structures often done with the explicit purpose of enabling and protecting sexual predators among us.

 Humanitarians should educate ourselves on how pedophiles operate.
 We should recognize the warnings signs.
 We should demand structures be built into our agencies so predators are detected at the earliest possible stage.
 Software, like NetClean, should be installed to monitor and report criminal activity to appropriate law enforcement.
 If the UN agencies where Dalglish worked, UN Habitat and the World Health Organization, had such systems in place, Dalglish may have been caught years ago; the abuse of many children might have been prevented.

-Peter Dalglish’s arrest should be a “teachable moment” for the humanitarian community to understand and recognize how predators exploit the cover of “heroism” to commit crimes.
+Peter Dalglish’s guilty verdict should be a “teachable moment” for the humanitarian community to understand and recognize how predators exploit the cover of “heroism” to commit crimes.

 Let’s be clear.
 Peter Dalglish is not a hero.
 He never was.

 There is, however, a group of heroes in the Dalglish story — men and women we should all be celebrating — those in Nepal’s Central Investigation Bureau (CIB) who were courageous enough to investigate and arrest a highly-placed pedophile who spent a life-time building a fortress against just such an arrest.

 Bravo to Nepal’s CIB.
 More power to you.